Wicker Park District

-The Wicker Park District is a historic district in the West Town community area of Chicago, Illinois.
-It is the neighborhood bounded by Bell Avenue, Caton Street, Leavitt Street, Potomac Avenue and Chicago 'L' tracks.
-It was designated a Chicago Landmark on April 12, 1991.
+The Wicker Park District is a Chicago Landmark district in the West Town community area of Chicago, Illinois.
+Its irregular boundary follows North Bell Avenue, West Caton Street, North Leavitt Street, West Potomac Avenue, and the Chicago 'L' tracks to the east.
+The district contains buildings dating from 1870 to 1930 and was designated a Chicago Landmark on April 12, 1991.